Skip to main content

 Important

-If you are sending personally identifiable information (PII) as part of your request, you will also need to send encrypted requests.
+If you are sending personally identifiable information (PII) as part of your request, you must also send encrypted requests.

-To implement encrypted responses, you need to include the additional field encryptionPublicKey when making a request to the CreateSession endpoint (see below request example).
-Following this, all of your responses for both the CreateSession and GetSession endpoints will be encrypted with this key.
+To implement encrypted responses, you need to include the additional field encryptionPublicKey when making a request to the "Create a new session" endpoint (see below request example).
+Following this, all of your responses for both the "Create a new session" and "Get a new session" endpoints will be encrypted with this key.
 To decrypt these responses, you will need to use the private key that was created with the public key provided in the request.

 For more details about how to set up encryption, see the general Encrypted responses from Signicat section.